Geta/EPi.GeolocationTools/README.md

     public void Index()
     {
-        // Get current market based on geolocation and browser preferences, can be null var (market, language, location) = _commerceGeolocationService.GetMarket(Request);
+        // Get current market based on geolocation and browser preferences, market, language, location can be null var result = _commerceGeolocationService.GetMarket(Request);

         // This one will be cached by storing the result in a cookie
         // Will fall back to first enabled market or the default market